-Known as “national visas” or “D visas”, France long-stay visas are category of visas for France that are issued to foreigners who wish to enter and stay in French territory for more than three months and up to 1 year.
+Known as French national visas or “D visas”, France long-stay visas are issued to foreigners who wish to enter and stay in French territory for more than three months and up to 1 year.

-Whether you need a visa for France or not, it all depends on your nationality and the part of France you wish to visit.
-There are some categories of internationals who wish to enter France and remain for more than three months that do not need to obtain a long stay visa in order to be permitted to stay.
+Whether you need a long stay visa for France or not, it all depends on your nationality and the part of France you wish to go to.
+There are some categories of internationals who wish to enter France and remain for more than three months that do not need to obtain a French long stay visa in order to be permitted to stay.

 - Third country nationals that hold a short-stay visa marked as Famille de Français (‘Family of a French national’).

-- Nationals of San Marino and the Holy See.
+- Nationals of Andorra, Monaco, San Marino and Vatican.

 - Foreign nationals and their families who have acquired long-term resident status in another EU country.

 - Students who have attended school in France without interruption from the age of 16 and are continuing their studies in the country.

 Every other national, no matter which part of France is planning to visit, will have to obtain a long-stay visa in order to be permitted to enter and remain in the country.